INNOVATION@WORK Webinar Series

 MIT Sloan Professor Steven Eppinger—author of one of the most widely used texts on product development—speaks about how the essential elements of “design thinking” can be applied with great success to product and service innovation.
 Watch Now.

 Steven Eppinger teaches in Managing Complex Technical Projects and Systematic Innovation of Products, Processes, and Services.

-Bill Aulet teaches in the Entrepreneurship Development Program and Energy Innovation: MIT's Approach to Discovering and Realizing Energy Opportunities.
+Bill Aulet teaches in the Entrepreneurship Development Program.

 George Westerman teaches in Essential IT for Non-IT Executives and Internet of Things: Business Implications and Opportunities (self-paced online).

 How do some organizations achieve exceptional levels of sustained improvement and performance that put their rivals to shame?
-This 60-minute webinar, which samples key content from Spear's popular MIT Sloan Executive Education course, will prove that sustainable competitive advantages can be won by creating the capacity within an organization to improve and innovate faster and more consistently.
-Watch Now > >
+This 60-minute webinar, which samples key content from Steven Spear's popular MIT Sloan Executive Education course, will prove that sustainable competitive advantages can be won by creating the capacity within an organization to improve and innovate faster and more consistently.
+Watch Now.

 Steven Spear teaches in Creating High Velocity Organizations.

 In these unprecedented times, we are all rethinking how best to lead our teams and organizations in a VUCA – Volatile, Uncertain, Complex, and Ambiguous – world.
 At MIT Sloan Executive Education, we remain committed to supporting your ongoing professional development and will be offering complimentary and highly relevant 30 and 60 minute webinars presented by our faculty and thought leaders.